cosmicjs/nodejs-website-boilerplate/README.md

 ####Contact email
 Because Node.js doesn't have a mail server, the contact form uses an SMTPS string to connect to your mail server of choice.
 To do this, add an `SMTPS_STRING` to your ENV vars in your Cosmic JS bucket.
 This is located in Your Bucket > Settings > Deploy Website.
 An example string looks like: `smtps://yourname%40gmail.com:yourpass@smtp.gmail.com`.
 ###Run in development
-Create a `config/development.js` file and populate match it to `config/production.js` with your values.
+Create a `config/development.js` file and match it to `config/production.js` with your values.
 ```
 npm run development
 ```